clicon/clixon/README.md

 =========
 Clixon provides a core system and can be used as-is using available Yang specifications.
-However, an application very quickly needs to specialize funxtions.
+However, an application very quickly needs to specialize functions.
 Clixon is extended by (most commonly) writing plugins for cli and backend.
 Extensions for netconf and restconf are also available.